dokar3/ChipTextField/README.md

 # ChipTextField

-Editable and customizable chips for Jetpack Compose.
+Editable and customizable chips for Compose Multiplatform.
+Available on these platforms:

+- Android (Jetpack Compose)
+- Desktop
+- Browser (wasmJs and canvas)

+iOS support is currently lacking, see [#131](https://github.com/dokar3/ChipTextField/issues/131).

 # Usage